zepliu/zepliu.github.io/index.md

 ---
 <img src="https://zepliu.github.io/assets/image/pic1.png" alt="image" width="25%" height="50%">

-I am a PhD student in psycholinguistics at Indiana University Bloomington.
+I am a PhD student at Indiana University Bloomington.
+I'm interested in psycholinguistics.

 My research broadly explores the relationship between language and cognition, with specific interests in sentence & word processing and language learning.
 Within this broad framework, my work centers on three main areas: 1) Understanding how individuals use linguistic cues–such as syntax, semantics, and prosody–to resolve structural ambiguities during sentence processing; 2) Leveraging recent advances in Large Language Models to gain insights into and simulate human syntactic processing; and 3) investigating written word recognition and orthographic processing in Chinese.